arandomdev/openairinterface5g/doc/analog_beamforming.md

 The presence of a limited number of predefined beams at RU poses constraints to the scheduler at gNB.
 As a matter of fact, the scheduler can serve only a limited number of beams, depending on the RU characteristics (possibly only 1), in a given time scale, that also depends on the RU characteristics (e.g. 1 slot or 1 symbol).
 This limitation doesn't exist for digital beamforming.

+Analog beamforming implementation also allows to enable distributed antenna systems (DAS), where each beam corrispond to one antenna (or a set of antennas) of the system.
+In this scenario, the scheduler constaint is alleviated because normally the number of concurrent beams allowed equals the total number of beams.

 # Configuration file fields for analog beamforming

 A set of parameters in configuration files controls the implementation of analog beamforming and instructs the scheduler on how to behave in such scenarios.
 Since most notably this technique in 5G is employed in FR2, the configuration file example currently available is a RFsim one for band 261.
 [Config file example](../ci-scripts/conf_files/gnb.sa.band261.u3.32prb.rfsim.conf)